yAOwzers/tp/docs/UserGuide.md

 * Words within `(parentheses)` are optional user inputs. e.g. in `list (/urgent)`, `/urgent` is an optional parameter.
 * Words in [blue]() are clickable links.
-* Within a code segment, the symbols before the `$` symbol indicates the current address that the user is in.
-    * The following symbols represents the respective address:
+* Within a code segment, the symbols before the `$` symbol indicate the current address that the user is in.
+The following symbols represent the current address:
     * `T:$` - The user is in TimeTable mode.
     * `N:$` - The user is in Notebook mode.
     * `N/[NOTEBOOK NAME]:$` - The user is in Notebook mode, and is in the indicated notebook with 'NOTEBOOK NAME'.
     * `N/[NOTEBOOK NAME]/[SECTION NAME]:$` - The user is in Notebook mode, and is in the indicated section with 'SECTION NAME' of the notebook with 'NOTEBOOK NAME'.
     * `N/[NOTEBOOK NAME]/[SECTION NAME]/[PAGE NAME]:$` - The user is in Notebook mode, and is in the indicated page with `PAGE NAME`, of the section with 'SECTION NAME', of the notebook with 'NOTEBOOK NAME'.

 Example:
-____
 ```
 N:$ select /sChapter 1
 -------------------------------------------------------------